-There is 1 section available
+There is 1 section available with 2 options

-• Use Onscreen Keyboard at Logon Screens
+Use Onscreen Keyboard at Logon Screens

-Remove Ctrl-Alt-Del logon, use Onscreen Keyboard for data entry
+Use Onscreen Keyboard for data entry

 When Enable Onscreen Keyboard Logon is checked "On", the default logon options are used, but the My-T-Soft (version 2) keyboard is displayed within the secure logon screens.
 The keyboard layout may be modified with IMG's "Build-A-Board."
 See below for options specific to the My-T-Soft 2 Keyboard.